-- A certain number of sections in the budget template can only be filled in by selecting a value from the drop-down menu. - If your institution does not appear in the dropdown menu, please enter it yourself. - If there is a need to add more applicant institutions to the budget than there is room for, please contact the e-grant unit, who can help you (see section 8.2). - All expenses must be stated excluding overhead/administration costs.
+- A number of sections in the budget template can only be filled in by selecting a value from the drop-down menu in the relevant cells. - If your institution does not appear in the dropdown menu, please enter it yourself. - If there is a need to add more applicant institutions to the budget than there is room for, please contact the e-grant unit, who can help you (see section 8.2). - All expenses must be stated excluding overhead/administration costs.
 The overhead amount is automatically calculated based on the selected "Overhead percentage". - For each budget item you must meticulously account for the amount and relevance.
-It is especially important that you carefully state and explain the number of months and salary levels for scientific/ academic as well as technical/administrative employees.
-This explanatory information should be entered into the "Description" field. - When the budget is complete, please ensure that the person who approves the budget on behalf of your institution/organisation/business indicates their approval by using the template "DFF Budget Confirmation", which should be attached as a separate appendix.
+It is especially important that you carefully state and explain the operating expenses as well as the number of months and salary levels for scientific/ academic as well as technical/administrative employees.
+This explanatory information should be entered into the "Description" field. - You must enter an overhead percentage for all participating institutions in the budget.
+This also applies to institutions that receive 0 % overhead. - When the budget is complete, please ensure that the person who approves the budget on behalf of your institution/organisation/business indicates their approval by using the template "DFF Budget Confirmation", which should be attached as a separate appendix.
 Please follow the guidelines in section 5.3.6.